 Tight Achilles Tendon

 Walk in Supination

-Walking in supination or on outer aspect of heel and footleads to in ward heel rotation which causes rubbing of tendon with bone.
+Walking in supination or on the outer aspect of heel and foot leads to inward heel rotation which causes rubbing of the tendon with bone.

-Genetics is also supposed to paly a role.
+Genetics is also supposed to play a role.
 Type of foot structure you inherit can make you vulnerable to get Haglund deformity.

-Xrays may show increased prominence of the posterosuperior aspect of the calcaneus.
-Xrays of feet are also done to see the structure of foot.
+Xrays may show an increased prominence of the posterosuperior aspect of the calcaneus.
+Xrays of feet are also done to see the structure of the foot.